oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```
 ###### Figure 3-1: JADN Default Name Syntax in ABNF and Regular Expression Formats

-Specifications MAY define the same syntax for TypeName and FieldName.
-Using distinct formats is not needed to unambiguously parse type definitions but a visual difference can aid understanding.
+Specifications MAY use the same syntax for TypeName and FieldName.
+Using distinct formats may aid understanding but does not affect the meaning of a type definition.

 ### 3.1.2 Examples